mikro-orm/mikro-orm/docs/docs/naming-strategy.md

 ---

 When mapping your entities to database tables and columns, their names will be defined by naming strategy.
-There are 2 basic naming strategies you can choose from:
+There are 3 basic naming strategies you can choose from:

 - `UnderscoreNamingStrategy` - default of all SQL drivers
 - `MongoNamingStrategy` - default of `MongoDriver`
+- `EntityCaseNamingStrategy` - uses unchanged entity and property names

 You can override this when initializing ORM.
 You can also provide your own naming strategy, just implement `NamingStrategy` interface and provide your implementation when bootstrapping ORM: